GitTeaching/concurrency_parallelism_asyncio/README.md

 Setting up a task queue using Celery and RabbitMQ : https://medium.com/@krishnadey30/setting-up-a-task-queue-using-celery-and-rabbitmq-e73f8fd15de0

+Celery: an overview of the architecture and how it works : https://www.vinta.com.br/blog/2017/celery-overview-archtecture-and-how-it-works/

 How to Use Celery and RabbitMQ with Django : https://simpleisbetterthancomplex.com/tutorial/2017/08/20/how-to-use-celery-with-django.html

 ---------------------------------------------------------------------------------------------------------------------------------